mehanalavimajd/panix/docs/update.md

 # Update function
 Now it's time to face with virtual DOM .
 Update is the panix function for Editing the elements .
-It gets to arguments that 1- new node
+It gets to arguments that:

+1. new node
-2- old element that is variable that it's value is a mount function
+2. old element that is variable that it's value is a mount function
 ## Syntax
 ```js
 update(newnode,oldel)